ccullin/alarmMonitor/README.md

 The solution comprises two components 1) a Bot Contoller that interfaces into Twitter via the new Account Activity API and webhooks (see [Git Twitter_webhook](https://github.com/ccullin/twitter-webhook), and 2) this alarm Bot.

-The Alarm Bot and Bot Controller interface over MQTT.  the Bot Controller provides the Web interface via an abstracted API, with current support for Twitter. the Alarm Bot receives commands, send responses, and send notification evemts over MQTT, and the Bot Controller maps to the web interface.
+The Alarm Bot and Bot Controller interface over MQTT.
+The Bot Controller provides the Web interface via an abstracted API, with current support for Twitter. the Alarm Bot receives commands, send responses, and send notification events over MQTT, and the Bot Controller maps to the web interface.

 It is now also possible to replace or supliment Twitter with another communications medium for command and notification,